Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Discussion and Perspectives

 The outcomes of the experiments also reveal that fairness should be taken into consideration when allocating lanes to vehicle classes (LVs, AVs).
 Indeed, for high proportions of AVs in the network, LVs' travel time may be considerably penalized, despite the overall average travel time improving.
 Exploring the trade-offs between network throughput and fairness will be addressed in future studies.
 Real-time lane allocation among vehicle classes (\emph{e.g.} LV, AV) can be expected to further impact route choice and travel behavior altogether.
+Specifically, while LVs may be assumed to be restricted to LV-lanes for safety and traffic stability reasons; AVs may have the choice between using AV-lanes or LV-lanes.
+Lane choice behavior may have strategic implications for AVs and thus the proposed network traffic control policy.
+For instance, if AV-lanes are tolled, AVs with low value of time may choose to avoid them whereas high value of time users may prefer them.
 This more general network design and control problem can be modeled using bilevel or simulation-based optimization wherein users' departure time and route choice can be accounted for based on traffic equilibrium theory \citep{le2017utility}.
 Given that our study is focused on traffic control and assumes fixed route choice, we leave this investigation for future research.